Press RELEASE: Rise Gold seeks to side-step requirements for mining use permit

 Gold mining is a hazardous and toxic business.
 If the mine is approved, critical compliance monitoring tasks like water discharge quality will be self-reported, which is one of many reasons why its important to understand the company behind the project.

 Rise Gold is a 16 year old mining company that has never opened a mine and never made a profit.
-After purchasing the Mine in 2016, Rise ran afoul of local regulations while doing their initial explorations, but there's a history of violations that runs much deeper than that.
+After purchasing the Mine in 2016, Rise ran afoul of local regulations while doing their initial explorations and later made several claims about the project that were challenged vigorously by the community.

 HELP US EDUCATE OTHERS